 Mattison is highly respected by the individuals with whom she interacts with, largely due to her work ethic, drive and vision but also as a result of her kindness, sense of humor and candid nature.
 Mattison has a natural ability for meeting people where they are and enhancing their experiences by connecting them to the right person, resource or program.

 Mattison also serves the community beyond her role at the Virtua Foundation.
-She is an active volunteer with the Junior Achievement’s Women’s Future Leadership Forum as a mentor and panelist and currently serves as a financial coach for the Hopeworks N’ Camden organization, which helps underserved children and young adults realize their full potential.
+She is an active volunteer with the Junior Achievement’s Women’s Future Leadership Forum as a mentor and panelist and currently serves as a financial coach and mentor for the Hopeworks N’ Camden organization, which helps underserved children and young adults realize their full potential.

 Mattison received her Bachelor’s Degree in Business Administration with a concentration in Marketing from the Temple Fox School of Business.